Our work

 She previously worked at Rethink Mental Illness and the KCL IOPPN and has a PhD from University of Nottingham.

-Head of Public Involvement in Research
+Head of Research and Involvement

-Clare Walsby
+Clare Walsby (She/Her)

 Senior Operations Manager